SaiyueLyu/DP-LDM-old/README.md

 ```

 # Sampling (step 4) :
-To have conditional sampling (for MNIST, FMNIST, CIFAR10), the command is :
+To have conditional sampling (for MNIST, CIFAR10), the command is :
 ```
 python sampling/cond_sampling_test.py -y <path to the yaml you used> -ckpt <path to the ckpt you want to sample from> -n 10 -c 0 1 2 3 4 -bs 2
 ```